 David recalls Hell Week during his SEAL training which was both physically draining and mentally demanding.
 As most SEAL recruits tend to be physically fit, the Hell Week program is structured to expose each recruit’s character, determination, and mental strength.
-According to David, the Taking Souls concept was crucial in psyching up his team and reenergizing them .
+According to David, the Taking Souls concept was crucial in psyching and reenergizing his team.

 There was an instructor named David called psyche Pete; he was cruel to David and his team.
-As his team leader, David did not want to show any weakness, and he worked hard to ensure that the group was motivated.
+As his team leader, David did not want to show any weakness and worked hard to ensure the group was motivated.
 Even though he was nursing a knee injury, David still participated vigorously in the exercises and led his team to win each race.